SwiftERM Hyper-personalisation for ecommerce email marketing

 Region of origin emerged as the second most important attribute, with many preferring this particular attribute over others.
 This highlights the importance of a wine having a clear regional identity.

-Age of wine was shown to be of lesser importance to respondents, with wines in the mid-range generally being the preferred attribute.
+The age of wine was shown to be of lesser importance to respondents, with wines in the mid-range generally being the preferred attribute.
 This mirrors the preference for mid-priced wines and suggests a risk-mitigation approach.

 Conclusion

-With the global wine industry becoming increasingly congested and competitive, wine producers and marketers need to appeal to consumers in ever new and innovative ways.
+With the global wine industry becoming increasingly congested and competitive, wine producers and marketers need to appeal to consumers in ever-new and innovative ways.
 Understanding what motivates consumers to buy particular types of wine is a critical part of this process.

 What is interesting is that even novice consumers, with limited practical knowledge of wine, constitute a distinct market segment because they display common tendencies when evaluating and choosing wine, which marketers should creatively tap into.